-As of February 2021, the next stage of the UN process is still to get fully underway.
-The Group of Governmental Experts (GGE) is still being established.
-Once comprised, the GGE will be a five-member team that includes a representative from (and agreed by) each of the five ‘UN regional groups’.
-The GGE is expected to be agreed early in 2021, and will then commence its work to explore options for establishing common international standards in this area, considering the findings of the Secretary-General’s 2020 report.
-The GGE is tasked with completing its work and delivering its report to the UN General Assembly for consideration at the UNGA Session due to end 31 August 2021.
+As of February 2021, the next stage of the UN process was still to get fully underway.
+The Group of Governmental Experts (GGE) was still being established.
+Once comprised, the GGE will be a ten-member team that includes two representatives from (and agreed by) each of the five ‘UN regional groups’.
+The GGE is tasked with exploring options for establishing common international standards in this area, considering the findings of the Secretary-General’s 2020 report.
+The GGE’s membership was expected to be agreed early in 2021 and it was then expected to deliver its report to the UN General Assembly for consideration at the at the UNGA Session due to end 31 August 2021.

 We will continue to update this page as developments occur.
 In the meantime, if you have questions about the process, please contact us.